-Dr. Bartholomew will make one long incision above the pubic area and another to free the navel from surrounding tissue.
+During a tummy tuck, Dr. Bartholomew will make one long incision above the pubic area and another to free the navel from surrounding tissue.
 He will separate your skin from the abdominal wall up to your ribs to lift a large skin flap.
 The vertical muscles in your abdomen are tightened by pulling them close together and stitching them into their new position.
 A hole is cut for your navel before being stitched in place.
 The goal is to end up with a firmer abdominal wall.

 A mini-tummy tuck requires a much shorter incision and the navel may not be moved.
 The skin is only separated between the incision line and the navel.

 Dr. Bartholomew concludes the procedure by stitching the incisions and applying dressings.

 Abdominal skin is drawn down and excess is removed.
 With complete abdominoplasty, a new opening is cut for the navel.
 Both incisions are stitched closed.

 After surgery, the patient has a flatter, trimmer abdomen.
 Scars are permanent, but will fade with time.

 After your surgery, expect your abdomen to be swollen and to feel pain for a few days.
 Dr. Bartholomew can prescribe medication for the discomfort.
 Your stay at the hospital depends on your reaction to the anesthesia and the extent of the surgery.
 If all goes well, most Portland tummy tuck patients will be able to go home within a few hours.
 Or you may have to stay.
 Plan on having a family member or a friend take you home.

 Dr. Bartholomew will offer suggestions on how to shower and change your dressings.